vedph/cadmus-itinera-app/README.md

 window.__env.biblioApiUrl = "https://itinera.unisi.it:61692/api/";
 ```

-(3) build a new image for production: `docker build . -t vedph2020/cadmus-itinera-app:3.0.1-prod`.
+(3) build a new image for production: `docker build . -t vedph2020/cadmus-itinera-app:3.0.3-prod`.
 The production version is labeled like this one, with `-prod` suffix.

 ## History

+### 3.0.3

+- 2022-12-14: commented out incompatible theme.

+### 3.0.2

+- 2022-12-14: updated Angular and other 3rd party packages.

 ### 3.0.1